MicrosoftDocs/PowerShell-Docs/contributing/FORAMTTING-CODE.md

 - Code fences

-  Markdown allows for indentation to signal code block, however, all code blocks should be contained in a code fence.
+  Markdown allows for indentation to signify a code block, but this pattern can be problematic and should be avoided.
+  All code blocks should be contained in a code fence.
   A code fence is a block of code surrounded by <code>\`\`\`</code> strings.
   The code fence markers must be on their own line before and after the code sample.
   The marker at the start of the code block may have an optional language label.